Intrauterine insemination (IUI) — a type of artificial insemination — is a procedure for treating infertility.

 - Cervical factor infertility.
 Your cervix, at the lower end of the uterus, provides the opening between your vagina and uterus.
 Mucus produced by the cervix around the time of ovulation provides an ideal environment for sperm to travel from your vagina to the fallopian tubes.
 But, if your cervical mucus is too thick, it may impede the sperm's journey.
-IUI bypasses the cervix, depositing sperm directly into your uterus and increasing the number of sperm available to meet the awaiting egg.
+The cervix itself may also prevent sperm from reaching the egg.
+Scarring, such as that caused by a biopsy or other procedures, can cause the cervix to thicken.
+IUI bypasses your cervix, depositing sperm directly into your uterus and increasing the number of sperm available to meet the awaiting egg.

 Intrauterine insemination is a relatively simple and safe procedure, and the risk of serious complications is low.
 Risks include:

 - Infection.
 There's a slight risk of developing an infection as a result of the procedure.

 - Spotting.
 Sometimes the process of placing the catheter in the uterus causes a small amount of vaginal bleeding.
 This doesn't usually have an effect on the chance of pregnancy.